-Senate Minority Leader Mitch McConnell (right) and Arkansas Republican Sen. Tom Cotton (Drew Angerer/Getty Images)
+Senate Minority Leader Mitch McConnell (right) walks in front of Arkansas Republican Sen. Tom Cotton.
+(Drew Angerer/Getty Images)

 WASHINGTON — The U.S. Senate sent President Joe Biden a one-week government funding bill late Thursday, giving negotiators a few more days to wrap up talks on what is expected to be a $1.7 trillion package to keep the federal government up and running through September.

 The short-term bill is the second time Congress has leaned on what’s known as a continuing resolution this fiscal year to keep the lights on as lawmakers try to reach agreement on full-year appropriations bills.
 The big package likely also is the last opportunity for other priorities like legislation protecting the presidential electoral count process.

 “Negotiations keep trending in the right direction, but we still have a lot of work left to do and not enough time to do it, unless we extend government funding for another week,” Senate Majority Leader Chuck Schumer said.

 Senate Minority Leader Mitch McConnell noted that getting a government funding package done is essential to backing up the annual defense policy bill, which also was passed by the Senate on Thursday night, with “actual dollars and cents” for the Pentagon.
 The policy bill, known as the National Defense Authorization Act or NDAA, does not appropriate funds.